Coursera Review 2020: Are Coursera Certificates Worth It?

 If you’re aiming to master a career-related skill, enrolling in the program under “specializations” gives you access to a series of courses to help you achieve your goals.
 A specialization is essentially a selected group of courses on one specific topic.

 For example, if you want to learn about data science, you can either take a standalone course or you can choose to specialize in the topic and take a bundle of courses related to data science, but covering various aspect of this field.
 When you complete a specialization, you get a unique certificate of completion for successfully graduating.
 Coursera currently offers 310 specializations.
+(As mentioned before, one of my favorites is the course on The Science of Well Being.)

 These are training programs that prepare you for prospective jobs.
 Some of the training programs give you the necessary foundations to pass certifying exams in specific industries, and provide the required experience and skills needed to set out in your chosen career.